 Waste Diversion (Recycling and Composting) Sets Fair Records!

-Thanks to the leadership and composting services of Marin Sanitary Service, on-site support of Teresa Bradley of Revolutionary Green, Conservation Corps North Bay collection and sorting of compostable products, participation of the Fair’s 35 food and beverage vendors, and over 105,000 guests, 38.4 tons of compostables were collected:
+Thanks to the leadership and composting services of Marin Sanitary Service and Race to Zero Waste, Conservation Corps North Bay collection and sorting of compostable products, participation of the Fair’s 35 food and beverage vendors, and over 105,000 guests, 38.4 tons of compostables were collected:

 - Food waste from 35 vendors — corn husks from roasted corn to avocado skins from guacamole preparation: 2.76 tons